crystal-lang/rfcs/text/0014-cancelable-timers.md

 > the timer, and the event loops would have to memorize the timer event for
 > every fiber in a timeout, for example using a hashmap.
 >
-> By delaying the timer cancelation to when the fiber is resumed, we can avoid
+> By delaying the timer cancellation to when the fiber is resumed, we can avoid
 > all that, at the expense of keeping the timer event a bit longer than
 > necessary in the timers' data structure, yet still remove it before it goes
 > out of scope.